 November 9, 2021

-How Data Discovery Enhances & Automates Your Data Map
+How Data Discovery Enhances & Automates Your Data Mapping

 6 Min Read

 Privacy teams face mounting pressure to comply with an increasingly complex patchwork of regulations.
-To fulfill new requirements for data governance and privacy compliance across multiple jurisdictions as well as respond to a growing number of data subject requests, it is paramount that these teams increase their capacity.
+To fulfill new requirements for data governance, data management, and privacy compliance across multiple jurisdictions as well as respond to a growing amount of data and awareness of data subject rights, it is paramount that these teams increase their capacity.

 To do this, privacy teams require tools that allow them to scale data visualization while also providing relevant context around purpose and consent.
 Initially guided by Article 30 requirements of the General Data Protection Regulation (GDPR), many organizations achieve this visibility through data mapping exercises.
 Considering the following challenges privacy teams face, keeping data maps up to date and accurate is easier said than done: